Flexible signal denoising via flexible empirical Bayes shrinkage: Discussion

-Our results here demonstrate that SMASH provides a flexible, fast and accurate approach to smoothing and denoising.
-We illustrated the flexibility by applying it to two challenging problems - Gaussian heteroskedastic regression, and smoothing of Poisson signals.
-In both cases our method is consistently competitive in accuracy with existing approaches.
-And although SMASH requires more computation than a simple thresholding rule, it is fast enough to deal with large problems.
-This is partly because optimizing over the unimodal distribution in \ash{} is a convex optimization problem that can be solved very stably and quickly \citep{Stephens038216}.
-For example, our implementation, which exploits the {\tt mosek} convex optimization library \citep{mosek}, typically takes less than 30s for 100,000 observations.
-SMASH requires multiple applications of \ash{} (specifically, because we apply \ash{} at each resolution level, it takes $\log_2(T)$ applications of \ash{} in the Poisson case), but is still fast enough to be practical for moderately large problems.
-For example, smoothing a signal of length 32,768 ($2^{15}$) takes less than a minute for the Poisson case, and less than 2 minutes for the Gaussian, on a modern laptop.
-It is likely these times could be further improved by more efficient implementations.
+While \mysmash{} requires more computation than a simple thresholding rule, it is fast enough to deal with large problems.
+This is partly because fitting the unimodal distribution in \ash{} is a convex optimization problem that can be solved stably and quickly using existing numerical optimization techniques \citep{mixsqp, koenker2015rebayes, stephens2017false}.
+Using the convex optimization library MOSEK \citep{mosek}, which is interfaced through the ``KWDual'' function in the R package {\tt REBayes} \citep{koenker2015rebayes}, fitting the \ash{} model typically takes about 30 seconds or less for a data set with 100,000 observations.
+(This timing is based on running R 3.4.3 on a MacBook Pro with a 3.5 GHz Intel i7 multicore CPU and no multithreaded external BLAS/LAPACK libraries.) \mysmash{} requires multiple applications of \ash{}---it is applied at each resolution level, and requires $\log_2(T)$ applications in the Poisson case---yet it remains fast enough to be practical for moderately large problems; for example, smoothing a signal of length $2^{15}$ = 32,768 typically takes less than 1 minute for Poisson-distributed data, and less than 2 minutes for Gaussian data.
+It is likely these runtimes could be further improved by more efficient implementations.

-Besides its accuracy for point estimation, SMASH also has the advantage that it naturally provides measures of uncertainty in estimated wavelet coefficients, which in turn provide measures of uncertainty (e.g.~credible bands) for estimated mean and variance functions, which may be useful in some applications.
+Besides its accuracy for point estimation, \mysmash{} also has the advantage that it naturally provides measures of uncertainty in estimated wavelet coefficients, which in turn provide measures of uncertainty (e.g., credible bands) for estimated mean and variance functions.

-Although we have focussed here on applications in one dimension, there is nothing to stop \ash{} being similarly applied to multi-scale approaches in higher dimensions, such as image denoising, as in \citet{Nowak1999Multiscale} for example.
-For some types of images alternatives to wavelets, such as curvelets \citep{Cande00}, may produce better results, and extending our work to those settings could be an interesting area for future work.
-More generally, \ash{} provides a generic approach to shrinkage estimation that could be useful in a range of applications beyond the signal-denoising and smoothing applications considered here.
+Although we have focussed here on applications in one dimension, \ash{} could potentially be applied to multi-scale approaches in higher dimensions, such as image denoising \cite{Nowak1999Multiscale}.
+Alternatives to wavelets, such as curvelets \citep{Cande00}, may produce better results for image processing applications.
+Extending our work to those settings could be an interesting direction for future work.